churchplus/retain/README.md

-# sms-app
+# Retain
-It help in managing messages going out and coming in
+An All in One app for seamless communication with your audience.